 7 Nov 2013

 Cleanenergy.org By Natalie Mims Yesterday, the American Council for an Energy Efficient Economy released its seventh annual State Energy Efficiency Scorecard.
 The annual report ranks states on their policy and program efforts, and provides recommendations for ways in which states can improve their energy efficiency performance.
 As you can see from the national map, the Southeast is still lagging behind, with North Carolina as the only state that ranks among the top half of the country.
 However, there is definitely some good news to share as well.
-Mississippi fared quite well this year, and was named one of the year’s most improved states.
-It Read more →
+Mississippi fared quite well this year, and was named one of the year’s Read more →

 Alabama Wind Farm Foes Plagiarize Loser Lawsuit